 CLASSIFIED HOURLY EMPLOYMENT CONTRACT

-THIS CONTRACT is entered into for the 2023-2024 school year by and between the Russellville Independent Public School District, Russellville, Kentucky, (the District) and the classified hourly employee, [User.FirstName] [User.LastName], ID # [User.EmployeeID] This Contract shall expire at the conclusion of the fiscal year ending June 30, 2024, or at the end of the work year designated by the District, as applicable to the employee’s position, unless terminated sooner by the Superintendent, or at the request of the employee upon ten (10) calendar days’ written notice to the Superintendent.
+THIS CONTRACT is entered into for the 2023-2024 school year by and between the Russellville Independent Public School District, Russellville, Kentucky, (the “District”) and the classified hourly employee, [User.FirstName] [User.LastName], ID # [User.EmployeeID].
+This Contract shall expire at the conclusion of the fiscal year ending June 30, 2024, or at the end of the work year designated by the District, as applicable to the employee’s position, unless terminated sooner by the Superintendent, or at the request of the employee upon ten (10) calendar days’ written notice to the Superintendent.

 Employment under this contract is contingent upon the District receiving the results of a criminal records check and a Cabinet for Health and Family Services check that are both acceptable to the District.

-The employee shall be under the general supervision of the Superintendent, and shall be directly responsible to his/her Supervisors.
+The employee shall be under the general supervision of the Superintendent, who in accordance with state law, has exclusive authority to hire, assign, transfer, dismiss, suspend, reinstate, promote, and demote the employee at any time.
+The employee shall be directly responsible to assigned supervisors.
+The classified employee shall perform all duties described in the job description, the terms of which are incorporated herein, and as prescribed by the Board, the Superintendent, supervisors, and principals, as appropriate.
+The Superintendent may assign the employee to another position at any time.

 The employee shall be hired for [Custom.ContractDays] contract days at [Custom.Hoursperday] hours per day at the rate of the approved 23-24 Salary Schedule.